technocrat/swingwatch.org/pa.md

 # Model results

 In the 2020 election President Biden won 50.59% (0.5059) of the votes cast for Biden or Trump in Pennsylvania.
 This leaves out votes for third-party candidates.
-Taking the actual result as a starting point, the model introduces some uncertainty into the result to create a range of outcomes for that election from 50.55% to 50.63%.
+Taking the actual result as a starting point, the model introduces some uncertainty into the result to create a range of outcomes for that election from 50.56% to 50.63%.
 Next, the results of each month's polling are factored in on a rolling basis.
+When the plot shows that more of the credible interval lies to the right of the 2020 margin it indicates that Biden is losing ground compared to the 2020 election results, taking the polls at face value.

 Assessments are based on three criteria.